suryart/dynamic_configuration/README.markdown

    names and maintain the whole configuration

- * settings can be overridden per-Rails-environment and locally for a given installation (useful for customzing the configuration per-server, while keeping the core settings in Git)
+ * settings can be overridden per-Rails-environment and locally for a given installation (useful for customizing the configuration per-server, while keeping the core settings in Git)

  * throughout field- and unit- tested